Why and how to become a freelancer?

 If you have been near a computer for the last couple of years, of course, you must have probably heard of freelancing.
-There have been many talks about it on why you should or should not get into it.
-Some people in the UAE have actually quit their day jobs to fully become freelancers in Dubai while others are doing freelancing jobs part-time.
-This post will take you through what freelancing is really all about, stressing much on how you can join the business and also why you should join it.
+There have been many talks about it why you should or should not get into it.
+Some people have actually quit their day jobs to fully become freelancers while others are doing freelancing jobs part-time.
+This post will take you through what freelancing is really all about, stressing much about how you can join the business and also why you should join it.

 So what exactly is freelancing?

 Freelancing is basically working ‘freely’.
 It should not be confused with working free as that will mean charity work.
 The ability to work for a client you met online (or offline, doesn’t really matter), is termed as freelancing.
 It is mostly based on contracts as there is not only one specific employer.
 However, a long relationship between the employer and the freelancer can be built over time.
 There are many popular jobs available for a freelancer online such as; article writing, transcription, academic writing, consultation, virtual assistants, marketing influencers, etc.